-There are 736 companies listed on this single, national exchange.
+There are 736 public companies listing securities on this single, national exchange.
 Some of these companies are local corporations with less than 10 million NIS ($2.5M) capitalization, while some are international powerhouses with over $50 billion in market cap, such as Teva Pharmaceutical Industries.
-Including convertible bonds (which can behave like stocks), there are over 1,000 stocks traded in the Israeli stock market, with a total daily volume of $800 million.
-There are also [post=83 text="over 130 Israeli companies traded on other exchanges"], including the NYSE, NASDAQ, and AMEX U.S. exchanges, meaning investors may purchase Israeli company stocks in their own currency through their own broker or online account.
+Including convertible bonds, there are over 1,000 stocks trading in the Israeli stock market, totaling $800 million in volume.
+There are also over 130 Israeli companies traded on other exchanges, including the NYSE, NASDAQ, and AMEX U.S. exchanges, meaning investors may purchase Israeli company stocks in their own currency through their own broker or online account.
 Individual investors can also easily participate in corporate IPOs, which include some of Israel's leading-edge technology firms.

 Exposure to Israeli currency

-Securities (stocks and bonds) on the TASE are bought and sold in Israeli Shekels (NIS), providing the foreign investor currency diversification.
+When you buy securities (stocks and bonds) on the TASE, you buy them in Israeli Shekels (NIS).
+This provides the foreign investor currency diversification.
 There are other investment vehicles to hedge against foreign currency fluctuations and investment mechanisms to index to a particular currency, such as foreign currency options, futures and forwards.

 Other financial vehicles

 The TASE's automated exchange system allows for continuous, simultaneous and instant electronic trading by retail (individual) and institutional investors alike.
 This system ranks with the most advanced trading systems used by the world's leading stock exchanges.
-Financial reports are published quarterly online, as on Wall Street.
+Companies listed on the TASE publish their financial reports quarterly online, just like Wall Street.
 Israeli companies use the International Financial Reporting Standards (IFRS), which is taking over for the GAAP reporting method as the international standard.
-The individual investor transacts through one of the [post=1165 text="28 Israeli financial firms"] TASE members, which include banks, insurance companies, and investment brokerages.
+The individual investor transacts through one of the 28 Israeli financial firms TASE members, which include banks, insurance companies, and investment brokerages.
 A few of the members are Citibank, Merrill Lynch (Bank of America), UBS Securities Israel, Bank Hapoalim, and Bank Leumi.
 Both an Israeli and a non-Israeli investor can manage their portfolio independently.
 You can also opt to have it managed by professional portfolio managers.

 Suitability to different types of investors

-The TASE includes market makers to provide liquidity for traded securities.
-The market provides investment mechanisms for both long and short sellers, margin account, and leveraged investments.
-The market is suitable for the long-term investor, the mid-term investor, swing trader and even day-trader (as the market is open on Sundays and hours when many world markets are closed).
+The TASE has several partners that help to provide liquidity for traded securities.
+Like Wall Street, the TASE provides investment mechanisms for both long and short sellers, margin account, and leveraged investments.
+As a result, this market is suitable for the long-term investor, the mid-term investor, swing trader and even day-trader.
+Since the market is open on Sundays, you get bonus trading hours not offered in most countries.

-If you reside outside of Israel for 183 days a year or more, you are exempt from paying Israeli tax on your capital gains, dividends and interest paid, on the assumption that taxes will be paid in the resident's home country.
-For Israeli residents, there is a relatively low tax on capital gains, which is taken at the source (by the brokerage) at a 15% level for gains on adjustable- and fixed-rate bonds and non-inflation-indexed interest, and 20% on all other gains (in real-terms, beyond inflation), including stock capital gains, indexed bonds, dividends and inflation-indexed interest income.
-The rate applies to all holding durations: there is no higher rate for short-term capital gains.
+If you reside outside of Israel for 183 days per year or more, you are exempt from paying Israeli tax on your capital gains, dividends and interest paid.
+The country of residency of the investor is where the tax would be due.
+For Israeli residents, there is a relatively low tax rate on capital gains.
+Current capital gains rates are 15% for adjustable- and fixed-rate bonds and non-inflation-indexed interest.
+20% on all other gains (in real-terms, beyond inflation) including stock capital gains, indexed bonds, dividends and inflation-indexed interest income.
+The rate applies to all holding durations and there is no higher rate for short-term capital gains.

 Wall Street investor?

 If you are already familiar with Wall Street, you might like to read about some interesting similarities and differences between the Israeli market and the U.S. capital market.
-This will be covered in another article.
 Of course, the Israeli capital market is affected by news events, so keep reading Wise Money Israel's news section to understand how these events affect investment in Israel.